rick-r/marriage-figaro-norway/captions.md

 d'uffizial nel reggimento mio;
 io scelgo voi;
 partite tosto: addio.

 OK OK you're not fired.
 Tell you what, you wanted to learn about the movie business?
 We need more orcs for the big fantasy epic down in New Zealand.
 You can leave today.
+Bye now!

+OK OK you're not fired.
+Tell you what, you wanted to learn about the movie business?
+I think we need more extras for my big war movie epic in Belgium.
+Yes.
+You can leave today.
+Bye now!

 SUSANNA & FIGARO:
 Ah, fin domani sol ...
 Let's wait til tomorrow.

 IL CONTE: